RedisLabs/redislabs-docs/content/rdi/architecture.md

 - Data is then **L**oaded into Redis Data Integration, a Redis database instance that keeps the data in [Redis streams](https://redis.io/docs/manual/data-types/streams/) alongside required metadata.
 - Data is then **T**ransformed using provided [RedisGears recipes](https://developer.redis.com/howtos/redisgears/) and written to the target Redis DB.

-Redis Data Integration using Debezium Server works in 2 modes:
+Redis Data Integration using Debezium Server works in two modes:

 1. Initial sync - Where a snapshot of the entire database or a subset of selected tables is used as a baseline.
 The entire dataset is streamed to Redis Data Integration and then transformed and written into the target Redis database.
 2. Live updates - Where Debezium captures changes to the data that happen after the baseline snapshot and streams them to Redis Data Integration where they are transformed and written to the target.